 Step 3: Consult a Retirement Professional When Needed

 If you think your retirement circumstances might need some professional consultation, don’t hesitate to get some advice.
-For instance, you might need to talk to an accountant about your business retirement planning, or a lawyer for your estate plan and making a will.
+For instance, you might need to talk to an accountant about your business retirement planning or a lawyer for your estate plan and make a will.

-Compare this to if you invest in the stock market.
-The U.S S&P 500 index returned 12.1% on average for the 40 years ended on December 31, 2019 (in CAD), and the TSX index returned 8.8% on average for the same period.
+Compare this to if you are investing in the stock market.
+The U.S. S&P 500 index returned 12.1% on average for the 40 years that ended on December 31, 2019 (in CAD), and the TSX index returned 8.8% on average for the same period.

 For a long-term estimate of the TSX and S&P 500 going forward, I would conservatively forecast a 5-7% return, which should still be well above a simple savings account.

 Investing in my opinion is a must if you are doing proper retirement planning in Canada.
 There are many ways you can start investing, but my two favourite ways are:

 Investment Knowledge Needed: Medium to High